I was wrong. I was so horribly wrong.

 I chance a glance back and see death incarnate.
 Six year-old girl, white hair, red eyes, fire in her hands... and her eyes.
 That is new.
 Looking back forward, I cry in relief that the door is slightly ajar from my practice this morning.

-I barrel into the corner of the door crashing it open and continue my mad dash for the other side of the room.
+I barrel into the corner of the door, crashing it open and continue my mad dash for the other side of the room.
 Using my left foot, I launch my body into the air to land on the step ladder with my right foot where I once again launch my body upward to land on the desk.
-I take one more step and with all the momentum I'd built from the hallway till now I position my arms in front of my head and send my body flying towards the wall behind the desk, shattering the shutters and leaving me fifteen feet in the air without a plan.
+I take one more step and with all the momentum I'd built from the hallway till now, I position my arms in front of my head and send my body flying towards the wall behind the desk, shattering the shutters and leaving me fifteen feet in the air without a plan.

 How did it come to this?
 I'm glad you asked, let's go back a bit to this morning.

-He didn't particularly mind either way, he enjoyed the practice with mana.
+He didn't particularly mind either way.
+He enjoyed the practice with mana.
 Since he'd learned to manipulate it 2 months ago he'd taken leaps and bounds forward, surprising both Garrett and Emily.
-It had taken him nearly a month before he had enough finesse with his mana to be comfortable enough to begin the process of rumination and for this last month he'd been steadily improving his bodies constitution and control of the mana inside himself.
+It had taken him nearly a month before he had enough finesse with his mana to be comfortable enough to begin the process of rumination and for this last month, he'd been steadily improving his bodies constitution and control of the mana inside himself.

 In the beginning, he could feel the difference in leaps and bounds.
-His strength, speed, and senses were improving by almost half what they'd been at the start in just a few days.
+His strength, speed, and senses were improving by almost a quarter what they'd been at the start in just a few days.
 After the first week, the differences became less pronounced, and now he could barely tell he'd even spent a day meditating.
 The first few days had made this last week lackluster in comparison, but he could tell he was getting stronger and it was foolish to think it would always be so pronounced.
 If it were he could become nothing less than a superhuman within a month, let alone a year.

-Now, he was sitting around a little more than three times what he'd been at the start.
+Now, he was sitting around a little more than one and three-quarter times what he'd been at the start.
 He knew this because he'd been testing himself daily with weights and other various means of measurement.
 How far can a rock be thrown, how fast can he go from one side of his yard to the other, how long did it take before he tired out, at what point could he hear Emily coming up the stairs to drag him to dinner... etc.